conradplake/perfect-organism-demo/README.md

 Where did it come from?
 What happened to the crew?
 Take an atmospheric deep dive into this short sci-fi Java demo.
 It shows you around the ship while playing the eery flute motif from the 1979 Alien movie score composed by Jerry Goldsmith.

+Uses <a href="https://github.com/conradplake/gframe">gframe</a> for 3d scene building and rendering.

 <table>
  <tr>
   <td><img src="https://github.com/conradplake/perfect-organism-demo/blob/main/screenshots/space_station.png" alt="Screenshot_1" width="300"></td>